 1. Kennedy’s Famous Visit

-One of the most memorable moments of Western support was the visit of U.S. President John F. Kennedy to West Berlin in June 1963.
-During his visit, Kennedy delivered his famous speech in which he uttered the now-iconic phrase: “Ich bin ein Berliner” (I am a Berliner).
-This declaration of solidarity with the people of Berlin strengthened Western resolve to stand against the division.
+There was a remarkable episode of the West’s support, and that was when the then U.S president John F. Kennedy visited West Berlin in June of 1963.
+During his visit, Kennedy delivered his famous speech in which he uttered the now-iconic phrase: This was translated into “Ich bin ein Berliner” (I am a Berliner).
+This expression of the people of Berlin to unite supported the western countries to resist division.

 2. The Berlin Airlift Spirit